-The benefits of swaddling a newborn
+The benefits of swaddling

 Most adults know the feeling of dropping off to sleep then suddenly jolting awake – well babies have this too (the startle reflex) but at a much more acute level and often wake themselves up with their flailing limbs.
 Swaddling is said to help prevent this as it keeps their limbs gently wrapped up.